Emad-H/Physical-Verification-using-SKY130/README.md

 ### Lab - Introduction to LVS

-The first step is to run a git clone to obtain all files neccessary for the following labs.
+The first step is to run a git clone to obtain all files necessary for the following labs.
 We should now have the following subdirectories.

 ![gitclone5](Day5/5-0.png)